EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Conclusion

 \section{Conclusion}

 A holistic platform for autonomous driving research is introduced.
 The core element is our research vehicle \textit{EDGAR} and its digital twin, a virtual duplication of the vehicle.
 The vehicle is equipped with a multi-modal state of the art sensor setup, HPC platforms with different chip technologies, and fully accessible actuator interfaces.
-Its digital twin comprises vehicle dynamic models and sensor and network duplication for consistency between virtual and real-world testing.
+Its digital twin comprises vehicle dynamic models and sensor and network duplicates for consistency between virtual and real-world testing.
 To the best of our knowledge, this is the first publicly available digital twin of an autonomous road vehicle.
-It ensures consistency between virtual and real-world tests, facilitates deployment, and reduces new software features' integration effort.
+It ensures consistency between virtual and real-world tests, facilitates deployment, and reduces the integration effort of new software features.
 All of these aspects boost the development of AV software stacks.
 The real and virtual vehicles embedded in the presented development workflow with a multi-stage simulation and testing approach and a large-scale data center.
 The proposed workflow covers the full process from feature development up to full-stack real-world tests.
+The results reveal the discrepancy between the digital twin and the real-world behavior.
+In terms of vehicle dynamics, the open-loop validation reveals a drift in speed and position estimation while the orientation is accurately modeled.
+The validation of the sensor concept reveals a trade-off in sensor coverage between range and occluded areas.
+The aspects of calibration and synchronization are examined and reveal a gap between simulation and reality on the system level caused by distortions, missing sensor triggering, and rolling shutter.
+Besides the development of sophisticated sensor models for single modalities, there is a need for research on sensor system level.